pasanchamikara/jouster-assignment/README.md

 These do include the followings.

 1. Task 1: diagnose.sh script
 2. Task 2:  run_inference_stub.sh

-3. Task 3:

-Bonus Task : GPU Health Monitoring - Make sure jq is installed for json processing.
+3. Bonus Task : GPU Health Monitoring - Make sure jq is installed for json processing.
 Otherwise, use the following commmands.

 ```
 sudo apt update && sudo apt install jq would install it.